generalizable-neural-performer/gnr/README.md

 ## Upcoming Events

-- [01/05/2022] GeneBody Train40 release.
-- [07/05/2022] Code and pretrain model release.
+- [08/05/2022] Code and pretrain model release.
 - [01/06/2022] Extended370 release.

-## Data Usage
+## Data Download
 To download and use the GeneBody dataset set, please read the instructions in [Dataset.md](./docs/Dataset.md).

 ## Annotations
 GeneBody provides the per-view per-frame segmentation, using [BackgroundMatting-V2](https://github.com/PeterL1n/BackgroundMattingV2), and register the fitted [SMPLx](https://github.com/PeterL1n/BackgroundMattingV2) using our enhanced multi-view smplify repo in [here](https://github.com/generalizable-neural-performer/bodyfitting).

-Annotation details can be found in the documentation [Annotation.md]()
+To use annotations of GeneBody, please check the document [Annotation.md](./docs/Annotation.md), we provide a reference data fetch module in `genebody`.

 ## Benchmarks
 We also provide benchmarks of start-of-the-art methods on GeneBody Dataset, methods and requirements are listed in [Benchmarks.md](https://github.com/generalizable-neural-performer/genebody-benchmarks).